TheYoBots/Broadcast-Lichess-Games/README.md

 Endpoint `/` path will relay the games you specified in `RELAY_URL`.

 If you provide your API access token, then endpoint `/ongoing` will relay your ongoing games.
 An attempt will be made to initialize ongoing games from `RELAY_URL` if it is set.
 If you provide a `BROADCAST_ID`, then your ongoing games will be pushed to your broadcast ( in this case `TOKEN` must have broadcast scopes ).

+**Note: Live games of a particular user of another user is made 3 moves behind by lichess to prevent cheating by using the live analysis feature.
+Attempting to do so using this will not work as this is taken directly from Lichess' API.
+All precautions have been taken against users using this for any kind of cheat methods.**

+**Also using this under your own name without providing credits to the Author is completely discouraged.
+This Repositiory is run under the MIT License.**